5 Common Web Design Mistakes and Solutions

 What you can do

 Akin to images, icons can provide easily skimmed content to any copy on your website.
-However, it is not recommended that you use them for every menu item, infobox, or headlines on your website.
+However, it is not recommended that you use them for every menu item, infobox, or headline on your website.
 When you do so, you will create a visual clutter that does nothing but ruin the user experience.

-Web design mistake number five: Too many chatbots and pop-up CTAs
+5. Too many chatbots and pop-up CTAs

 Understandably, you want to help visitors to your site as much as possible.
 However, there is a thin line between being helpful and annoying.